 - ACE inhibitors (eg, lisinopril) or ARBs (eg, losartan) because the risk of certain side effects (eg, kidney problems, high blood potassium levels, low blood pressure) may be increased

-- Atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), cobicistat, conivaptan, cyclosporine, or protease inhibitors (eg, ritonavir, telaprevir) because they may increase the risk of Tekamlo's side effects, including low blood pressure
+- Atorvastatin, azole antifungals (eg, itraconazole, ketoconazole), cobicistat, conivaptan, cyclosporine, macrolide antibiotics (eg, clarithromycin), or protease inhibitors (eg, ritonavir, telaprevir) because they may increase the risk of Tekamlo's side effects, including low blood pressure

 - Nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen, indomethacin, celecoxib) because they may decrease Tekamlo's effectiveness and the risk of kidney problems and high blood potassium levels may be increased

-- Simvastatin because the risk of its side effects may be increased by Tekamlo
+- Simvastatin or tacrolimus because the risk of their side effects may be increased by Tekamlo

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Tekamlo may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.